 b) We consider golf sportswear to be minimum attire.
 This includes:

-d) Men’s golf shirts must have sleeves and a collar (dress, polo, turtleneck or mock-turtleneck) and may be left untucked if designed to be untucked.
+- Men’s golf shirts must have sleeves and a styled collar (dress, polo, turtleneck or mockturtleneck, mock collar, blade collar) and may be left untucked if designed to be untucked.

 Dress requirements will be the same as for the golf course with the following exceptions: